 Workplace Managers are responsible for:

-- negotiating a mutual Telecommuting Agreement with an employee to work alone or in isolation including working from home.
-This document is to be signed, dated and a copy provided to the employee, as well as placed in the employee’s personnel file to be retained in the workplace
+- negotiating a mutual Flexible Work Agreement with an employee to work alone or in isolation including working from home.
+This document is to be signed, dated and a copy provided to the employee, as well as placed in the employee's personnel file to be retained in the workplace

-- establishing a three month trial period for the Telecommuting Agreement
+- establishing a three month trial period for the Flexible Work Agreement to assess the effectiveness of the arrangement and to provide an opportunity for fine tuning

 - providing a written response to the Work-Life Balance Proposal within twenty one days of submission